|

 and one hispanic male, and all came from the south.

-revealed racial and geographical disparities in the application of the
+has revealed racial and geographical disparities in the application of

-federal government has also employed capital punishment for certain federal
+states, the federal government has also employed capital punishment for

-statute was enacted for murder in the course of a drug-kingpin conspiracy.
+for murder in the course of a drug-kingpin conspiracy.
+In 1994, the

 |